-- With a sharp knife, score down the back of the shrimp.
+- Devein the prawns.
+With a sharp knife, score down the back of the shrimp.
 Remove the thin, digestive tract with the tip of the knife.
 Repeat with the rest of the prawns.

 - Melt the butter, add the oil and generously grind salt in a large frying pan.

-Serve on a bed of rice, with green salad and a glass of white wine.
-To serve more people, simply multiply the ingredients accordingly.
+- Serve immediately on a bed of rice, with green salad and a glass of white wine.
+Enjoy!

 - Category: Dinner

-- Method: Fry
+- Method: Pan fry

 - Cuisine: South African